Skip to content

 Which form of folate should you choose?

-Folate remains an essential nutrient to support healthy growth and development, and you’ve got a few different ways to meet your folate needs.
-Choose plenty of folate-rich foods and consider methylated folate if you’re planning on adding a folate supplement to your daily routine.
+Folate remains an essential nutrient to support healthy growth and development, and you’ve got a few different ways to meet your folate needs.* Choose plenty of folate-rich foods and consider adding a folate supplement to your daily routine.

 Cart